Al-Adiyat: Period of revelation

-Surahs in the Qur'an are not arranged in the chronological order of revelation because the order of the wahy or chronological order of revelation is not a textual part of the Quran.
-Muhammad told his followers sahaba the placement in Quranic order of every Wahy revealed along with the original text of Quran.
-Wm Theodore de Bary, an East Asian studies expert, describes that "The final process of collection and codification of the Quran text was guided by one over-arching principle: God's words must not in any way be distorted or sullied by human intervention.
-For this reason, no serious attempt, apparently, was made to edit the numerous revelations, organize them into thematic units, or present them in chronological order....".
-The manuscript, or version, of the Quran we see today was compiled by Uthman, the third caliph (reign 644 to 656); a caliph being the political leader of a Caliphate (Islamic government).Before Uthman canonized the Quran there were different versions or codices, none of which exist today.
-These codices never gained general approval and were viewed by Muslims as the personal copies of individuals.
-However, "the search for variants in the partial versions extant before the Caliph Uthman's alleged recension in the 640s has not yielded any differences of great significance".

 Whether this Surah Al-Adiyat is a Makki or a Madani is disputed.
 But the subject matter of the Surah and its style clearly indicate that it is not only Makki, but was revealed in the early stage of Makkan period.
 Abdullah bin Masud, Jabir, Hasan Basri, Ikrimah, and Ata say that it is Makki.
 Anas bin Malik, and Qatadah say that it is Madani; and from Ibn Abbas two views have been reported, first that it is a Makki Surah, and second that it is Madani.
 But the subject matter of the Surah and its style clearly indicate that it is not only Makki but was revealed in the earliest stage of Makkah.
 So the surah is considered to be Meccan conclusively.

 Hadith

 According to hadith this surah is recommended in Maghrib prayer.